Edwin Landseer: Painting

 Landseer was a notable figure in 19th-century British art, and his works can be found in Tate Britain, the Victoria and Albert Museum, Kenwood House and the Wallace Collection in London.
 He also collaborated with fellow painter Frederick Richard Lee.

 Landseer's popularity in Victorian Britain was considerable, and his reputation as an animal painter was unrivalled.
 Much of his fame – and his income – was generated by the publication of engravings of his work, many of them by his brother Thomas.

 One of his earliest paintings is credited as the origin of the myth that St. Bernard rescue dogs in the Alps carry a small casket of brandy on their collars.
 Alpine Mastiffs Reanimating a Distressed Traveller (1820) shows two of the dogs standing over a man who is partially buried in snow.
 One is barking to attract attention while the other, who is depicted with the miniature barrel, attempts to revive the man by licking his hand.

 His appeal crossed class boundaries: reproductions of his works were common in middle-class homes, while he was also popular with the aristocracy.
 Queen Victoria commissioned numerous pictures from the artist.
 Initially asked to paint various royal pets, he then moved on to portraits of ghillies and gamekeepers.
-Then, in the year before her marriage, the queen commissioned a portrait of herself, as a present for Prince Albert.
+Then, in the year before her marriage, the queen commissioned a portrait of herself.
 He taught both Victoria and Albert to etch, and made portraits of Victoria's children as babies, usually in the company of a dog.
 He also made two portraits of Victoria and Albert dressed for costume balls, at which he was a guest himself.
 One of his last paintings was a life-size equestrian portrait of the Queen, shown at the Royal Academy in 1873, made from earlier sketches.

 Landseer was particularly associated with Scotland, which he had first visited in 1824 and the Highlands in particular, which provided the subjects (both human and animal) for many of his important paintings.
-The paintings included his early successes The Hunting of Chevy Chase (1825–26), An Illicit Whisky Still in the Highlands (1826–1829) and his more mature achievements, such as the majestic stag study The Monarch of the Glen (1851) and Rent Day in the Wilderness (1855–1868).
+The paintings included his early successes The Hunting of Chevy Chase(1825–26), The Illicit Highland Whisky Still (1826–1829) and his more mature achievements, such as the majestic stag study The Monarch of the Glen (1851) and Rent Day in the Wilderness (1855–1868).
 In 1828, he was commissioned to produce illustrations for the Waverley Edition of Sir Walter Scott's novels.